rainbowdashlabs/chojodev/docs/blog/posts/minecraft_main_class.md

 <!-- more -->

-To undestand why we always discuss this, we first have to understand what the so called `Main` class actually is.
+To understand why we always discuss this, we first have to understand what the so called `Main` class actually is.

 ## The java main class